CAN programming interface environment

 The parameter ubFormatV can have the following values:

-The following example shows the setup of a transmit buffer
+The following example shows the set-up of a transmit buffer

 void DemoTransmitBufferConfiguration(CpPort_ts * ptsCanPortV)